Why You Feel Like You’re Walking on Eggshells in Your Relationship

 Yet the cost emerges through omission.
 Fewer preferences are voiced.
 Fewer reactions are expressed.
 Your position in the relationship is conveyed less often and with less clarity.
 Because this loss is gradual, it can be missed for a long time.

-What Walking on Eggshells Shows, and What It Does Not
+What Walking on Eggshells Tells You

-Walking on eggshells develops in different relationship contexts.
 Sometimes the consequence is obvious: anger, criticism, intimidation, withdrawal.
 Sometimes it is quieter: a drop in warmth, a closing down, a shift in atmosphere that leaves you paying for a small misstep long after the moment has passed.

 The conversation may become smoother as a result, but your own range of expression narrows.
 That is the cost.